 A couple weeks ago I had the pleasure of watching Christine Kloser’s online summit for transformational authors.
-She interviewed terrific guests on every aspect of writing and promoting a book—from getting past your fears and procrastination, to clarifying your message, building a following, and launching your book (and there were lots of great lessons in this for musicians).
-My favorite was a talk about Unmasking Your True Creative Potential given by Sandra Joseph.
+She interviewed terrific guests on every aspect of writing and promoting a book (and there were lots of great lessons in this for musicians).
+My favorite was a talk on Unmasking Your True Creative Potential Sandra Joseph’s Lessons for Musicians

 Who is she?
 Sandra earned the record as the longest-running leading lady in the longest-running Broadway show of all time.
 She played Christine in Phantom of the Opera on Broadway for a decade (!) and is now an author and inspirational speaker.

 In the interview Sandra spoke about getting past our fears and fulfilling our potential—reaching the fullest expression of who we are here to be.
 And she described how she auditioned 3 times for the lead in Phantom, the role of a lifetime.
 After the first audition, she won a part in the chorus, but in auditioning for the lead, each time she was hampered by her fears, by trying to prove herself, and by trying to be something other than herself.